copious-world/release-lite/README.md

 ## purpose

 The main aim here is to have something workable that deals with a very small domain of concepts to do with building web server clusters.
 As such, it aims to have a very small code base and supports a command template language that is very limited syntactically.
 The tools target a very specific set of servers and addresses their configurations, but it may be more general.
-The most general aspect is that it will expand templates of bash commands over lists of host names and addresses.
+The most general aspect is that it will expand templates of bash commands, or other commands, over lists of host names and addresses.
 If there is a chance to make it more generalized the attempt will be made and noted.

 ## install